SDU-eScience/UCloud-Courses/README.md

 UCloud courses are built as [Docker](https://www.docker.com/) images on top of a relevant, existing UCloud base image such as JupyterLab, RStudio, Conda, Ubuntu, Linux virtual desktops etc.

-UCloud courses are deployed as stand-alone apps on UCloud under the *Courses* category card in the UCloud [app store](https://docs.cloud.sdu.dk/guide/browsing.html).
+Once a UCloud course has been deployed it will be available under the *Courses* category card in the UCloud [app store](https://docs.cloud.sdu.dk/guide/browsing.html).
 Behind this card is one Course card per university.
 To select a course from, say, AU, a UCloud user clicks the AU Course card and selects the given course.

 ## Requirements and General Considerations

-Before [requesting](./README.md#how-to-request-a-ucloud-course) a new UCloud course there are some requirements that the course and teacher must meet.
-Furthermre, there are some general considerations that the teacher must be aware of.
-Both the requirements and general considerations are outlined below.
+Before requesting  a new UCloud course there are some requirements that the course and teacher must meet and some general considerations to keep in mind.

 ### Course- and teacher requirements

+The following requirements must be met:

 1. The UCloud course is associated with a university course, which is already existing, or planned and approved to take place in the foreseeable future.
 2. The course is for students enrolled at a Danish university.